 The Owner has the freehold interest in the Site registered under Title Number [xxxxxx] at the Land Registry.

-This agreement is supplemental to the Original Deed dated 12th November 1997 and the Deed of Variation dated 12th November 1997 between the London Borough of Hillingdon and Sun Alliance and London Assurance Company Limited, as amended by a Deed of Variation dated 6th December 2001 entered into between the London Borough of Hillingdon and CSC Uxbridge Limited and amended by a Deed of Variation dated 12th March 2002 between the London Borough of Hillingdon and CSC Uxbridge Limited
+This agreement is supplemental to the Original Deed dated 12th November 1997 and the supplemental agreement dated 12th November 1997 between the London Borough of Hillingdon and Sun Alliance and London Assurance Company Limited, as amended by a supplemental agreement dated 6th December 2001 entered into between the London Borough of Hillingdon and CSC Uxbridge Limited and amended by a supplemental agreement dated 12th March 2002 between the London Borough of Hillingdon and CSC Uxbridge Limited

 For the purpose of securing satisfactory arrangements for the development of the Site and without prejudice to the terms of the other covenants contained in the Original Deed the Parties hereto have agreed to vary the terms of the Original Deed pursuant to the Planning Application being granted as hereinafter provided.